St Gonsalo Garcia College

 St. Gonsalo Garcia College is a college in Vasai, Mumbai established in 1984.
 The college is recognized by and is registered as an institute of the University of Mumbai.
-The college was converted into a 750-bed COVID-19 care centre during the first wave of Coronavirus pandemic in 2020.
+The college was converted into a 750-bed COVID-19 care centre during the first wave of the COVID-19 pandemic in 2020.

 Foundation

 It is dedicated to Saint Gonsalo Garcia (1556 – 5 February 1597), the diocesan patron saint of Vasai and the first Catholic Saint of India.
 He was martyred for preaching Christianity in Nagasaki, Japan along with the other martyrs.

 Academics

 The following courses are available in this college: